FLCAC-admin/FLCAC-docs/docs/LCIAmethods.md

 > LCIA formatter, or lciafmt, is a Python tool for standardizing the format and flows of life cycle impact assessment (LCIA) data.
 > The tool acquires LCIA data transparently from its original source, cleans the data, shapes them into a standard format using the LCIAmethod format, and optionally applies flow mappings as defined in the FEDEFL.

-An article describing the [LCIA Formatter was published in the Jounral of Open Source Software (JOSS)](https://doi.org/10.21105/joss.03392)
+An article describing the [LCIA Formatter was published in the Journal of Open Source Software (JOSS)](https://doi.org/10.21105/joss.03392)

 ## Available Methods